-Chair cushions should be turned frequently to minimise pile pressure and regular cleaning and maintenance will also help to maintain the fabric’s appearance.
-Please remember that this is a natural characteristic of these types of fabric, not a fault, and it will not affect or accelerate long-term wear.
+The best thing to do is to turn seat cushions frequently to minimise pile pressure, and regular cleaning and maintenance will also help maintain the fabric’s appearance.
+Please remember that this is a natural characteristic of these fabric types, not a fault.
+Therefore it will not affect or accelerate long-term wear.

 Take care not to expose the fabric on your upholstered furniture to long periods of direct sunlight.
-This is likely to lead to the fabric colour fading over time thanks to the natural bleaching effect of the sun.
+As a result, this is likely to lead to the fabric colour fading over time.

 Please be aware that the colours and shades of different batches of fabric can vary slightly from the swatches we provide.
 If you require an exact match, please advise us at the time of ordering that you require this.

-There are a range of after sales treatments which claim to give full protection against furniture marks and stains.
-However, since each fabric responds differently to the chemicals in these treatments, it’s impossible to say if damage can be caused.
-That’s why we advise against the use of these treatments on our fabrics and unfortunately, we cannot accept responsibility for fabrics which are treated in this way.
+There are a range of after-sales treatments which claim to give full protection against furniture marks and stains.
+However, since each fabric responds differently to the chemicals in these treatments, it’s impossible to say if it will cause damage.
+That’s why we advise against using these treatments on our fabrics, and unfortunately, we cannot accept responsibility for fabrics that are treated in this way.
 If you decide to treat your furniture, the fabric will no longer be covered by our warranty.

 ‘Double rubs’ are equivalent to one back and forth motion and under current guidelines, 3,000 double rubs is roughly equal to a year of regular use.

-Our fabric is sorted into grades according to their durability and rub factor:
+Our fabric is sorted into grades according to its durability and rub factor:

 • General contract upholstery – 30,000 to 50,000 double rubs